Slate Roof Tiles Cost

 Can I Install a Slate Roof Myself?

 In general, it is best to leave installing a slate roof to a professional.
-Even if you have the right skills and knowledge (which would be requirements either way), a professional contractor is likely to pull off a more precise job and this reduces the risk of issues arising with your roof later down the line.
+Even if you have the right skills and knowledge, a professional contractor is likely to perform a more precise job, which reduces the risk of issues arising with your roof later down the line.

-If scaffolding is needed, it’s definitely best to leave it to a professional.
+And, if scaffolding is needed, it’s best to leave it to a professional.

-If you decide to undertake the work DIY, ensure that you take all the necessary safety steps such as having a second person hold the ladder you use and consider wearing a safety harness for working on your roof.
+However, if you do decide to undertake the work DIY, ensure that you take all the necessary safety steps, such as having a second person hold the ladder you use, and consider wearing a safety harness for working on your roof.

-Some of the hazards/dangers associated with adding a slate roof DIY:
+Some of the hazards/dangers associated with adding a slate roof DIY are:

 - Falling from a height.